banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 - Implemented structured logging using the following consistent categories:
   - 'Scrape' - For data collection processes
   - 'Metrics' - For metrics calculations
-  - 'ProjectNote' - For project note updates
+  - 'MetricsNote' - For metrics note updates
   - 'Backup' - For backup operations
   - 'Settings' - For settings operations
   - 'UI' - For user interface operations